 Prior to the closing of this offering, our sponsor has agreed to loan us up to \$300,000 to be used for a portion of the expenses of this offering.
-As of March 31, 2018, we had borrowed \$177,600 under the promissory note with our sponsor.
+As of September 30, 2017, we had borrowed \$5,100 under the promissory note with our sponsor.
 These loans are non-interest bearing, unsecured and are due at the earlier of December 31, 2018 or the closing of this offering.
 These loans will be repaid upon the closing of this offering out of the \$1,750,000 of offering proceeds not held in the trust account.

 In addition, in order to finance transaction costs in connection with an intended initial business combination, our sponsor or an affiliate of our sponsor or certain of our officers and directors may, but are not obligated to, loan us funds as may be required.
 If we complete our initial business combination, we would repay such loaned amounts out of the proceeds of the trust account released to us.
 Otherwise, such loans would be repaid only out of funds held outside the trust account.
-In the event that our initial business combination does not close, we may use a portion of the working capital held outside the trust account to repay such loaned amounts but no proceeds from our trust account would be used to repay such loaned amounts.
+In the event that our initial business combination does not close, we may use a portion of the working capital held outside the trust account to repay such loaned amounts.
 Up to \$1,500,000 of such loans may be convertible into warrants at a price of \$1.00 per warrant at the option of the lender.
 The warrants would be identical to the private placement warrants issued to our sponsor.
 The terms of such loans by our officers and directors, if any, have not been determined and no written agreements exist with respect to such loans.
 We do not expect to seek loans from parties other than our sponsor or an affiliate of our sponsor as we do not believe third parties will be willing to loan such funds and provide a waiver against any and all rights to seek access to funds in our trust account.

 If we seek shareholder approval of our initial business combination and we do not conduct redemptions in connection with our initial business combination pursuant to the tender offer rules, our sponsor, directors, officers, advisors or their affiliates may also purchase shares in privately negotiated transactions or in the open market either prior to or following the completion of our initial business combination.
 Please see "Proposed Business - Permitted purchases of our securities" for a description of how such persons will determine which shareholders to seek to acquire shares from.
 The price per share paid in any such transaction may be different than the amount per share a public shareholder would receive if it elected to redeem its shares in connection with our initial business combination.
 However, such persons have no current commitments, plans or intentions to engage in such transactions and have not formulated any terms or conditions for any such transactions.
-If they engage in such transactions, they will not make any such purchases when they are in possession of any material non-public information not disclosed to the seller or if such purchases are prohibited by Regulation M under the Exchange Act.
+If they engage in such transactions, they will not make any such purchases are prohibited by Regulation M under the Exchange Act.
 We do not currently anticipate that such purchases, if any, would constitute a tender offer subject to the tender offer rules under the Exchange Act or a going-private transaction subject to the going-private rules under the Exchange